 The Moche were a warlike culture, and practiced human sacrifice on a large scale; however, they also excelled in the arts of peace: they produced some of the finest sculpture, metalwork and pottery in whole of Pre-Columbian America.
 Moche art is marked by its striking realism, and vivid shapes.

-Moche civilization vanished in the second half of first millennium as the centre of gravity in the region again shifted to the highlands.
-Two new cultures emerged: the Wari and Tiwanaku.
+Moche civilization vanished in the second half of first millennium as the center of gravity in the region again shifted to the highlands.
+Two new cultures emerged: the Wari (Spanish ‘Huari’) and Tiwanaku.

-Tiwanaku, on the shores of Lake Titicaca, as well as being a centre of government, seems also to have been a major ceremonial centre which functioned as a focus of religious pilgrimage.
+Tiwanaku, on the shores of Lake Titicaca, as well as being a center of government, seems also to have been a major ceremonial center which functioned as a focus of religious pilgrimage.

 The Wari and Tiwanaku states both broke up into smaller fragments in the early centuries of the second millennium.

 By this time, however, a revival of states along the coastal plain had taken place.
-The largest and most advanced of these was the Chimor kingdom, centred on the city of Chan Chan.
+The largest and most advanced of these was the Chimor kingdom (or Chimú empire), centered on the city of Chan Chan.
 It emerged, in the same region as the earlier Moche culture had flourished, around 900 CE and lasted until it was conquered by the Incas in c.
 1470; the archaeological record shows strong links between Moche and Chimor cultures.

 Meanwhile, in the Andean highlands, amongst the multitude of small states which had succeeded the Wari empire, a new state was rising, that of the Inca.
 Its original location was around the present-day city of Cuzco, but during the 15th century, the Inca expanded their territory dramatically.
 Moving out from their homeland, they first took over the Lake Titicaca region, with its well-developed irrigation agriculture.
 They then expanded into the coastal plain to conquer the powerful Chimor kingdom.
 They followed this by pushing out their borders in all directions to cover an enormous area along the Pacific coast of South America.